- Outset Study

 1 March – 9 May 2021

 Drawing Room is pleased to announce the first UK survey of renowned Norwegian artist Vanessa Baird.
-The exhibition will open virtually on 1 March, with plans for a physical opening once current restrictions lift.
+The exhibition can be explored above in our 360 VR gallery, with plans for a physical opening once current restrictions lift.

 Vanessa Baird’s work is story telling of a kind that is both potently provocative and emphatically individual.
 Her charged creations, made in pastel and watercolour, range from room-size murals to intimate self-portraits and draw on a wide range of references from her own lived experiences, as well as from Scandinavian folklore and literature.
 This exhibition, the artist’s first solo survey in the UK, introduces Baird’s world through a selection of her extraordinary drawings, made over the last two years, and includes an immense wall-size seascape created for the show.